 Nothing gets that creepy fairy tale charm quite like Ridley Scott’s Legend.
 Why?
-Well, you’ve got the cute lovey-dovey elements with Jack (Tom Cruise) and Lili (Mia Sara), but on the other hand, there’s the ultimate Halloween-friendly ship of Dark Lili and Darkness (AKA Tim Curry playing The Devil).
+Well, you’ve got the cute lovey-dovey elements with Jack (Tom Cruise) and Lili (Mia Sara), but on the other hand, there’s the ultimate Halloween-friendly ship of Dark Lili and Darkness (a.k.a Tim Curry playing The Devil).
 This Beauty and the Beast meets every Metal-album-cover-of-the-last-30-years-looking couple has inspired countless fan fictions, cosplays, and just overall fandom interest.
 But when you look at them from a film perspective, their short courtship allows for some of the most haunting and gorgeous images to ever come about on the silver screen.
-It’s a shame that Scott never got the true respect he deserved for this film, especially considering how many edits and overall effort he put into every frame.
 So if you’re looking for a true spoopy filled fairy tale in its purest form – Legend is where it’s at!

 9. Only Lovers Left Alive

-If you’re looking for something a bit more modern, Only Lovers Left Alive has that spooky edge lacking from your typical indie drama.
-This recent Jim Jarmusch creation tells the story of a centuries-long love affair between Tilda Swinton’s Eve and Tim Hiddleston’s Adam – they suck on blood popsicles together, ramble about their love of the White Stripes, and also just happen to be vampires.
+If your tastes are a bit more modern, Only Lovers Left Alive has that spooky edge lacking from your typical indie drama.
+This recent Jim Jarmusch creation tells the story of a centuries-long love affair between Tilda Swinton’s Eve and Tim Hiddleston’s Adam.
+They suck on blood popsicles together, ramble about their love of The White Stripes, and also just happen to be vampires.
 Sure, they aren’t the typical human hunting creatures you might be used to, nor are they the kind of individuals that’d hang around the Twilight crew – they’re their own brand of uniqueness that is one part sexy and otherwise confusing.
-But it is hard to not acknowledge the love between the two – even when they fall to their lowest of lows as a couple.
 With spoopy romance in every corner, Only Lovers Left Alive is a new cult favorite for a reason.